Sammyjo20/Sammyjo20/README.md

 You can learn more about Lasso on the official website: [getlasso.dev](https://getlasso.dev)
 #### Wagonwheel

-Wagonwheel is a simple Laravel package built for one soul purpose: To provide an online version of all your Laravel emails.
+Wagonwheel is a simple Laravel package built for one sole purpose: To provide an online version of all your Laravel emails.
 It's fully customisable and really quick to implement.

 You can learn more about Wagonwheel [here](https://github.com/sammyjo20/wagonwheel).